-He grabbed her hand again and held it palm up between his hands.
-He closed his eyes.
+He grabbed her hand again, held it palm up between his hands, and he closed his eyes.
 Lorien relaxed.
 The strength and warmth of his hands had always reassured her.
-She was content to stand by him.
-She didn’t want him to let go.
+She was content to stand by him, and she didn’t want him to let go.
 Without releasing her hand, he opened his eyes and looked deeply in hers.

 “A test,” he said quietly.

 “I believe you have been the unwitting victim of a little Gat mischief.
 It is nothing serious.”

 “Honestly, I’m going to fix that Gat for good one of these days,” she protested.
 “He is always meddling…always!”

 “He means you no harm, Lorien.
 Quite the opposite.”

 He raised his hand to stop her and nodded his head.

 “Lorien, if I didn’t think you were ready, you would not be going anywhere.
 For all their magic and potions and knowledge, Gats are not Valdaren.
 They were neither Lightbearers nor Kings.
 To us were these tasks given, and we have always fulfilled them.
 The Gat sees a linear progression of life.
 He does not understand the swirling of the wind or the radiating of light.
 When the real test comes, what is inside of you will match it.”